 Click to Enlarge

-Our Adjustable Narrowband Isolators can be tuned to maximize the peak isolation for any wavelength within a narrow spectral range (shaded in this graph).
-See the Wavelength Tuning tab for more details.
+Our Adjustable Narrowband Isolators can be tuned to maximize the peak isolation for any wavelength within a narrow spectral range (shaded in this graph based on theoretical data).
+Please see the Wavelength Tuning tab for more details.

 Each isolator's housing is marked with an arrow that indicates the direction of forward propagation.
 In addition, all isolators have engravings that indicate the alignment of the input and output polarizers.
 The isolators can be mounted in a variety of adapters; compatible mounting options are listed with each product as well as at the bottom of the page.

 Thorlabs also manufactures isolators for fiber optic systems and wavelengths extending down to the UV (see the Selection Guide table to the left).
-If Thorlabs does not stock an isolator suited for your application, please refer to the Custom Isolators tab for information on our build-to-order options, or contact Tech Support.
-Thorlabs' in-house manufacturing service has over 25 years of experience and can deliver a free-space isolator tuned to your center wavelength from 244 nm to 4.55 µm.
+If Thorlabs does not stock an isolator suited for your application, please refer to the Custom Isolators tab for information on our built-to-order options, or contact Tech Support.
+Thorlabs' in-house manufacturing service has over 25 years of experience and can deliver a free-space isolator tuned to your center wavelength from 244 nm to 9.80 µm.
+Our vertically integrated manufacturing structure allows us to offer Faraday rotators used in optical isolators.
+We offer a selection of these products from stock and can provide custom Faraday rotators upon request.

 The shaded region on each graph below represents the wavelength tuning range of the isolator.
 The peaks of the isolation and transmission curves can be shifted anywhere within this range by rotating the output polarizer, as detailed in the Wavelength Tuning tab.
 These curves show theoretical data; isolation and transmission will vary from unit to unit.